djalbat/murmuration/README.md

 }
 ```

-If you want to interrupt the program flow for debugging purposes then replace the direct references to the `resolve` and `reject` callbacks with arrow functions that call them as in the `one()` and `else()` methods in the first example.
+If you want to interrupt the program flow for debugging purposes then replace the direct references to the `resolve` and `reject` callbacks with arrow functions that call them, as in the `one()` and `else()` methods in the first example.

+Of course both of these functions can be utilised using promises directly, that is calling the `then()` and `catch()` methods of the returned promises directly.

+Finally, note that it is easy to encapsulate the instantiation of promises into a function called `promisify()` or such like, but nothing is provided by this package.

 ### Statement class specification